NielsDB140/NielsDB140.github.io/aboutme.md

 title: About this blog
 ---

-I am Niels Debonne, a Food and Agriculture researcher and policy officer for Milieudefensie (Friends of the Earth Netherlands).
-This blog provides a home for deep-dives, technical details, side-tracks and other material that I find fascinating.

-(add a disclaimer)

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I blog about the food system and the climate crisis.
+I blog to make sense of this fascinating, wide-ranging issue, and to give a home to the many diversions and technicalities that I encounter in my job as a researcher for Milieudefensie (Friends of the Earth Netherlands).

+Blogposts are not necessarily the exact position of Milieudefensie.
+I am a human, who makes mistakes and omissions.
+Feel free to point me to these.